Theory of topological modules and continuous linear maps. #

 Instances For

-to itself form a group under composition.
+The continuous linear equivalences from M to itself form a group under composition.

 Equations

-The continuous linear equivalence between ULift M₁
+The continuous linear equivalence between ULift M₁ and M₁.

-This is a continuous version of ULift.moduleEquiv
+This is a continuous version of ULift.moduleEquiv.

 Equations